Distributor Legal Center

 11 Limitation of Liability

 11.1 Limitation of Liability.
-Choco’s (including any representatives’, employees’, agents’, and Vicarious Agents’) full and aggregated liability for any and all damages arising out of or in connection with this Agreement (whether such liability arises from contract, tort (including negligence), misrepresentation, breach of any duty (including strict liability) or otherwise), shall be limited to the Fees paid by Supplier during the last 12 months preceding the last event giving rise to liability.
+Choco’s (including any representatives’, employees’, agents’, and Vicarious Agents’) full and aggregated liability for any and all damages arising out of or in connection with this Agreement (whether such liability arises from contract, tort (including negligence), misrepresentation, breach of any duty (including strict liability) or otherwise), shall be limited to the Fees paid by Distributor during the last 12 months preceding the last event giving rise to liability.
 In cases of ordinary negligence, Choco shall be liable when there has been a breach of a material contractual duty.
 A material contractual duty within the meaning of this section is an obligation the fulfilment of which makes the performance of the Contract even possible in the first place.

 11.2 Disclaimer of Consequential and Related Damages.
 Choco (and any representatives, employees, agents, and Vicarious Agents) shall only be liable for direct and foreseeable damages at the time of the conclusion of the Agreement and shall not be liable for incidental, indirect, special, consequential or punitive damages, regardless of the nature of the claim, including, without limitation, lost profits, loss of data, damage to reputation, costs of delay or procurement of substitute services, any business interruption, even if Choco has been advised of the possibility of such damages.

 11.3 Exclusions from Limitation of Liability.
-The limitations on liability set out in this section shall not apply for losses caused by death or personal injury caused by its negligence, or the negligence of its personnel, agents, Vicarious Agents, fraud or fraudulent misrepresentation; and any other liability which cannot be limited or excluded by applicable law.
+The limitations on liability set out in this section shall not apply for losses caused by death or personal injury caused by its negligence, or the negligence of its personnel, agents, Vicarious Agents, fraud or fraudulent misrepresentation; and any other liability which cannot be limited

 12 Final Provisions

 12.1 Force Majeure.
-Choco shall have no liability to the Supplier under this Agreement if it is prevented from or delayed in performing its obligations under this Agreement, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including, without limitation, strikes, lock-outs or other industrial disputes (whether involving the workforce of Choco or any other party), failure of a utility service or transport or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of vendors or sub-contractors, provided that the Supplier is notified of such an event and its expected duration.
+Choco shall have no liability to the Distributor under this Agreement if it is prevented from or delayed in performing its obligations under this Agreement, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including, without limitation, strikes, lock-outs or other industrial disputes (whether involving the workforce of Choco or any other party), failure of a utility service or transport or telecommunications network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of vendors or sub-contractors, provided that the Distributor is notified of such an event and its expected duration.

 12.3 Assignment and Subcontracting.
-Supplier shall not, without the prior written consent of Choco, assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights or obligations under this Agreement.
-Choco may at any time assign, transfer or deal in any other manner with all or any of its rights or obligations under this Agreement without Supplier’s consent.
+Distributor shall not, without the prior written consent of Choco, assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights or obligations under this Agreement.
+Choco may at any time assign, transfer or deal in any other manner with all or any of its rights or obligations under this Agreement without Distributor’s consent.
 If Choco subcontracts any of its obligations to its subcontractors or affiliates (“Vicarious Agents”), Choco will remain responsible for their acts and omissions.

 12.5 Headings.
 Headings or titles used in this agreement are for convenience and reference purposes only and shall not be considered in the interpretation or construction of any provision of this Agreement.